albertattard/java-boot-camp/01 - Primer.md

         ...
 1 more
     ```

-Our program is making use of a class that is not part of the Java standard library.
-Also, this class in not part of our code.
+Our program is making use of a class that is not part of the Java standard library and it is not part of our code.
 Java has no way to locate this class and use it in our program.
+Not that our JAR file only contains two files.
+The `Preconditions` class is not part of our JAR file.

 #### The Classpath

-Java searches for classes that are on the classpath.
-When using the `jar` option, all classes within that JAR file are automatically included as part of the class path.
+Java searches for classes that are on the [classpath](https://docs.oracle.com/javase/8/docs/technotes/tools/findingclasses.html).
+When using the `-jar` option, all classes within that JAR file are automatically included as part of the classpath.

 Instead of using the `-jar` option, we can use the `-cp` to set the claspath, similar to what is shown below